Return to top

 Notes

-• When frying the donuts be sure to use a high quality oil with a high smoke point and one that has a neutral flavor.
-Some preferred oils are sunflower or canola oil.
+• If frying, use high quality oil.
+When I follow the eggless fried donut recipe, I make sure to use a high quality oil with a high smoke point and a neutral flavor.

 Nutrition